top of page

 Joah L. Williams, Ph.D.

-Dr. Williams is an Assistant Professor in the Department of Psychology at The University of Memphis and is Director of the STEPS Lab.
+Dr. Williams is an Associate Professor in the Department of Psychology at The University of Memphis and is Director of the STEPS Lab.
 He received his Ph.D. in Clinical Psychology from The University of Memphis in 2013.
 Dr. Williams also completed a two-year postdoctoral fellowship in child and adult trauma research and treatment at the Medical University of South Carolina's National Crime Victims Research and Treatment Center.
 Prior to joining the Department of Psychology at The University of Memphis, Dr. Williams was on the faculty in the Department of Psychology and Counseling at The University of Missouri - Kansas City.
 He has broad research and clinical interests in the area of traumatic stress, extending this work into the related areas of community violence and traumatic grief.
 His program of research focuses on psychosocial and health consequences of trauma exposure and the development of traumatic stress prevention and early intervention programs.
 He is also a licensed psychologist in the state of Missouri and is actively involved in clinical training and consultation.

 Current Graduate Students